 Repair & End of Use

-Besides that you can take back any Bergans garment, they are also working on the possibility to recycle backpacks and has a first take back system in place (Flagship store in Oslo).
+They are also working on the possibility to recycle backpacks and have a first take back system in place (Flagship store in Oslo).
 For other countries, please ask the local dealer.less

 Natural Capital Accounting (NCA)